guni1192/ubuntu_latex_jp/README.md

 You can use any edites you are prefer and using, when you build on Command-line interface.

 #### Latexmk
-1. Make `.latexmkrc` or copy `.latexmkrc` in this repository to your Latex project.
+1. Make `.latexmkrc` yourself or copy `.latexmkrc` in this repository to a directory of your Latex project.
    - `Latexmkrc/For_platex/.latexmkrc`: platex is used.
    - `Latexmkrc/For_uplatex/.latexmkrc`: uplatex is used.
 2. Run latexmk with the Docker image.